-In a large bowl, mix together cacao powder, cocoa powder flax meal, baking soda and salt.
-Note: if you don’t have cacao powder, you can make the entire recipe with cocoa powder.
-That said, cacao really does add a nice, dense chocolately flavor.
+In a large bowl, mix together the cacao powder, cocoa powder flax meal, baking soda, and salt.
+Note: if you don't have cacao powder, you can make the entire recipe with cocoa powder.
+That said, cacao really does add a nice, dense chocolatey flavor.

-In a medium-size bowl, mix together the coconut milk, egg substitute, vanilla, honey and almond butter.
+In a medium-size bowl, mix together the coconut milk, egg substitute, vanilla, honey (or maple syrup), and almond butter.

 Combine all ingredients together in the large bowl.
 Pour into a 9 x 9 baking pan, greased or lined with parchment paper.
 Finally, sprinkle the top of the brownies with the chocolate chips.
 If you're looking for a cane sugar-free chocolate chip, you can do without.
 If not, use your favorite dark chocolate chips. (see notes on the chocolate chips I used below)

 Bake for 20 to 25 minutes.
 The brownies are fully baked when they pass the toothpick test.

 I hope you enjoy these.
 If you would like to see any other recipe modified for special dietary considerations, let me know.
 I'll be spending quite a bit more time in the kitchen moving forward!